adorsys/datasafe/datasafe-cli/README.md

 # SimpleTest with Minio
 Lets assume you have a minio running with url: <code>http://localhost:9000</code>.
 Further you have a bucket named <code>"affe"</code> in that minio.
+Also we will assume (although minio ignores it) that you have this bucket in eu-central-1 region.

 Before you run the Cli (which is the main class) in the project directory, create a temporary folder <code><$projectDir>/tmp</code>.
 And than allways start the Cli in this tmp directory.
 In this case, you can use the default confirms and all profiles/keys/secrets will be stored in the tmp directory.
 As this example is to store the data in minio, the data is not stored in the tmp directory, but in minio.